dotnet/AspNetCore.Docs/aspnetcore/performance/caching/memory.md

 ### Cache guidelines

-* Code should **not** depend on a cache value being present in the cache.
+* Code should always have a fallback option to fetch data and **not** depend on a cached value being available.
-* The cache is a scare resource.
+* The cache uses a scare resource, memory.
 Limit cache growth:
   * Do **not** use external input as cache keys.
   * Use expirations to limit cache growth.
   * [Use SetSize, Size, and SizeLimit to limit cache size](#use-setsize-size-and-sizelimit-to-limit-cache-size)